Dayton hosts Alston and Loyola Chicago

 Loyola Chicago Ramblers (7-13, 1-7 A-10) at Dayton Flyers (14-8, 6-3 A-10)

-The Ramblers are 1-7 in A-10 play.
-Loyola Chicago gives up 72.1 points to opponents and has been outscored by 5.4 points per game.
+The Ramblers have gone 1-7 against A-10 opponents.
+Loyola Chicago averages 15.7 turnovers per game and is 1-2 when committing fewer turnovers than opponents.

-The matchup Tuesday is the first meeting this season for the two teams in conference play.
+The Flyers and Ramblers square off Tuesday for the first time in A-10 play this season.

-TOP PERFORMERS: Toumani Camara is averaging 12.7 points and 8.6 rebounds for the Flyers.
-Daron Holmes is averaging 18.5 points over the last 10 games for Dayton.
+TOP PERFORMERS: Koby Brea averages 1.9 made 3-pointers per game for the Flyers, scoring 6.9 points while shooting 44.1% from beyond the arc.
+Daron Holmes is averaging 18.3 points, eight rebounds and 1.9 blocks over the last 10 games for Dayton.

-Alston is averaging 14.6 points and 5.7 rebounds for the Ramblers.
-Braden Norris is averaging 10.3 points and 4.1 assists over the last 10 games for Loyola Chicago.
+Alston is scoring 14.6 points per game and averaging 5.7 rebounds for the Ramblers.
+Braden Norris is averaging 2.0 made 3-pointers over the last 10 games for Loyola Chicago.

 LAST 10 GAMES: Flyers: 7-3, averaging 73.9 points, 33.2 rebounds, 15.9 assists, 5.1 steals and 5.4 blocks per game while shooting 50.7% from the field.
 Their opponents have averaged 60.7 points per game.